These chocolate covered strawberries are super easy to make and taste absolutely delicious. The perfect Valentine’s Day

 I like to melt my chocolate for dipping in the microwave.
 It’s not only easy, but quick too!
 I’ve found that it’s best to microwave at 50% power in 30 second intervals, stirring in between.
 Then when it’s almost melted, you can take it out of the microwave and stir until it all melts through.
 This will prevent burning and give you that smooth and creamy texture that’s perfect for dipping.
-Click here for more tips and tricks for melting chocolate.
+You can also melt it in a double broiler if you have one.

-- Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
+- MELT.
+Place chocolate in microwave safe bowl and melt at 50% power in 30 second intervals (stirring in between).
 Once it has almost melted, remove from microwave and stir until smooth.

-- Dip each strawberry in chocolate, turning to coat all sides.
-Lift and let chocolate drip for a second, then place on baking sheet.
-Refrigerate 5-10 minutes, until chocolate has hardened.
+- DIP.
+Dip each strawberry in chocolate, turning to coat all sides.
+Lift and let chocolate drip for a second, then place on a lined baking sheet.
+Refrigerate 5-10 minutes, until hardened.